-- The sub-questions (on research and development and industry initiatives) were scored independently (i.e. the scores for each sub-question did not influence the scores on the other sub-questions). - Companies that reported on their involvement in initiatives or programmes to improve farming techniques on environmental, safety or quality grounds, for example, were not awarded a score unless there was a clearly defined farm animal welfare element to these initiatives. - Similarly, only those industry initiatives that were explicitly directed at improving farm animal welfare were eligible to be scored. - In order to receive a score of 5 points for either sub-question, it was necessary for companies to demonstrate not only that the initiatives had a meaningful farm animal welfare dimension but that the company had played a significant role in the initiative.
+- The sub-questions (on research and development and industry initiatives) were scored independently (i.e. the scores for each sub-question did not influence the scores on the other sub-questions). - Companies that reported on their involvement in initiatives or programmes to improve farming techniques on environmental, safety or quality grounds, for example, were not awarded a score unless there was a clearly defined farm animal welfare element to these initiatives. - Similarly, only those industry initiatives that were explicitly directed at improving farm animal welfare were eligible to be scored - In order to receive a score of 5 points for either sub-question, it was necessary for companies to demonstrate not only that the initiatives had a meaningful farm animal welfare dimension but that the company had played a significant role in the initiative.
 That is, companies had to demonstrate that they were dedicating significant time, resources or expertise to the initiatives in question.
 For example, it was not sufficient simply to say that the company had attended roundtables or working groups with industry peers.
-However, if a company had initiated or become a founding member of an initiative aimed at advancing farm animal welfare, a score of 5 points would have been awarded.
+However, if a company had initiated or become a founding member of an initiative aimed at advancing farm animal welfare, a score of 5 points would have been awarded. - Regarding research, points were only awarded for recent, updated information.
+If similar information appeared to be repeated year on year, a comment was added to prompt for an update in order to keep receiving points in future Benchmarks.